Syphilis - What Happens

 a skin rash will usually develop about 2 to 8 weeks after the chancre appears.
 The

-symptoms usually disappear without treatment within two months.1
+symptoms usually disappear without treatment within 2 months.1

 After the rash clears, a person may have a period with no symptoms.
 This